Facebook Group Description: All You Need To Know in 2026

 iii.
 Information related to the new features of Facebook groups and the guidelines to use those.

-This group is created for the community leaders, Facebook group owners who want to learn and share insights on the automation of the group.
+This group is created for community leaders, and Facebook group owners who want to learn and share insights on the automation of the group.
 Anyone on Facebook who has a Facebook group or planning to start with a Facebook group are most welcome to join this community.

 It is expected that the being a member of this community, you will participate sportingly in different discussions and help other fellow Facebook group owners.
 Keep in mind that if you help others, you will get the help once you need that.
 Members are requested to read the group rules and help the group admins to manage this group efficiently.